han190/PE-Fortran/README.md

 # Todo list
 Here is what I plan to do in the future.

+- [x] Organize folders, use Shell scripts to compile codes.
-- [] Use a build tool, for example [Meson](https://mesonbuild.com/), to wrap all the codes.
+- [ ] Use a build tool, for example [Meson](https://mesonbuild.com/), to wrap all the codes.
-- [] Write a wiki page to clearly explain the algorithms, Fortran features, or anything that is interesting for each question.
+- [ ] Write a wiki page to clearly explain the algorithms, Fortran features, or anything that is interesting for each question.

 # Results and benchmarks